EliTheGingerCat/Bludast/README.md

 **Moonwave**

-Use `moonwave dev` to view the site.
+Use `moonwave dev` to preview the site.

 **Testing**